Janostefano/computer-programming-project-cookify/readme.txt

 npm start

-contact page and navbar will be available without adding any recipes. in order to show the full potential of app it is advised to add at least 7 categories with at least 7 recipes in it as the app sorts them basing on views and displays maximum of 3 recipes and 6 categories on the main page, and 6 recipes when you enter specific category
+contact page and navbar will be available without adding any recipes. in order to show the full potential of app it is advised to add at least 7 categories with at least 7 recipes in one of them as the app sorts them basing on views anddisplays maximum of 3 recipes and 6 categories on the main page, and 6 recipes when you enter specific category

+views and likes (clicking on like icon on detailed recipe page) are being registered

 Warning: in order to add fully working recipe, you have to create category, recipe and then add step ingredients (consisting of ingredients) and step instructions linked to this recipe